kubernetes/community/keps/sig-node/0014-runtime-class.md

 or "conformant" RuntimeClasses.

 **Non-portability.** We are already in a world of non-portability for many features (see [examples of runtime variation](#examples-of-runtime-variation).
-RuntimeClasses actually address this issue by formally declaring supported features.
+Future improvements to RuntimeClass can help address this issue by formally declaring supported features, or matching the runtime that supports a given workload automitaclly.
 Another issue is that pods need to refer to a RuntimeClass by name, which may not be defined in every cluster.
 This is something that can be addressed through pre-defined runtime classes (see previous risk), and/or by "fitting" pod requirements to compatible RuntimeClasses.